sharath291994/CE-fit-analysis/README.md

 - **[Scipy](https://scipy.org/)**

 ### Installation
-Please follow the steps below to install the Zacros CE utility in your Windows machine:
+Please follow the steps below to install the Zacros CE utility on your Windows machine:
 1) Download the source code from the Zacros_CE_fit repository and store it in a folder.
 2) In the Windows Command Prompt, change the path to the location of the source code (where pyproject.toml file is available).
 3) Run the following command: pip install .